Sauk County Court Records

 Types of Probate Proceedings

-The Sauk County Register in Probate handles various proceeding types, including formal administration, informal administration, summary assignment, summary settlement, special administration, ancillary proceedings, formal termination of joint tenancy, termination of life estate, determination of descent, and testamentary trusts.
-Wills must be filed with the Register in Probate within 30 days following death, pursuant to Wis.
-Stat. § 865.05.
-For estates valued at $50,000 or less, a Transfer by Affidavit may be used in lieu of full probate — forms for this process are available at wisbar.org.
+The Sauk County Register in Probate handles a range of proceeding types, including formal and informal administration, summary assignment, summary settlement, special administration, ancillary proceedings, formal termination of joint tenancy, termination of life estate, determination of descent, and testamentary trusts.
+Wills must be filed with the Register in Probate within 30 days following death, as required by Wis.
+Stat.
+865.05.
+For estates valued at $50,000 or less, a Transfer by Affidavit may be used instead of full probate — forms for this process are available at wisbar.org.

 Searching Probate Records

-Anyone can search for basic probate case information through the WCCA database by entering a party’s name or case number.
-For copies of probate documents, you must contact or visit the Register in Probate office.
-Certified copies may also be requested by phone if you have the case number, with payment required before the records are issued.
+Basic probate case information is searchable through the WCCA database by entering a party's name or case number.
+For copies of probate documents, contact or visit the Register in Probate office.
+Certified copies may also be requested by phone if you have the case number, with payment required before records are released.

 Fees for Probate Records